ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 # Method of approach

-This chapter answers the "how" question - how did you complete your project, including the overall design of your study, details of the algorithms and tools you have used, etc.  Use technical diagrams, equations, algorithms, and paragraphs of text to describe the research that you have completed.
-Be sure to number all figures and tables and to explicitly refer to them in your text.

-This should contain:

-* lists
-* with points
-* and more points
-  * possibly subpoints

-For those projects whose implications address social or moral issues (i.e. ethical standards, causes, effects), you will want to use this section to describe how you actively mitigated or considered these issues.

 ## Data Description

 The data used in this study comes from IPUMS CPS and is cross-sectional, encompassing data for years 2010-2015 in the United States.
 Specifically, the variables in the data extract, created using IPUMS’ platform, include the survey year (YEAR), state identified by FIPS code (STATE), age (AGE), sex (SEX), race (RACE), Hispanic origin (HISPAN), educational attainment code (EDUC), total family income (FTOTVAL), and total personal income (INCTOT).
 Additional variables were included in the extract, for the purposes of aiding in identification of individuals and individual households, and analysis of specific data: household record of CPSID (CPSID), month (MONTH), household serial number (SERIAL), person number in sample unit (PERNUM), final person-level weight for analysis (WTFINL), and the person-level used for supplement data (ASECWT).